Space of dark states in Tavis-Cummings model: Structure of the dark subspace

-We show that among all possible states $ | D '_{i, j} \rangle $ is non-zero.
+We show that there is nonzero among all possible states $ | D'_{p,q} \rangle $.
 Indeed, let all such states be zero.
-Then, by Lemma 3, for any pair $ i \neq j $ $ | D_0 \rangle \in L_ {i, j}^\perp $, and, the state $ | D_0 \rangle $ belongs to the orthogonal complement of the linear envelope of all $ L_{i, j} $.
-But in this case it is zero, since it belongs to this linear envelope by virtue of \eqref{expansion}.
+Then, by Lemma 3, for any pair $ p \neq q$ $ | D_0 \rangle \in L_{p,q}^\perp $, and, the state $ | D_0 \rangle $ belongs to the orthogonal complement of the linear span of all $ L_{p,q} $.
+But in this case it is zero, since it belongs to this linear span by virtue of \eqref{expansion}.